X.509: Extended Validation certificates

 Certification authorities operating under the CA/Browser Forum's PKI issue certificates with varying levels of validation.
 The different validations provide different levels of assurances that a certificate represents what it is supposed to.
 For example, a web server can be validated at the lowest level of assurances using an email called Domain Validation (DV).
 Or a web server can be validated at a higher level of assurances using more detailed methods called Extended Validation (EV).

-In practice, a DV certificate means a certificate was issued for a domain like example.com after someone responded to an email sent to webmaster@example.com.
+In practice, a DV certificate means a certificate was issued for a domain like example.com after control over that domain was asserted, e.g. by responding to an email sent to webmaster@example.com.
 An EV certificate means a certificate was issued for a domain like example.com, and a company like Example, LLC is the owner of the domain, and the owner was verified by Articles of Incorporation.

 Extended validation does not add any additional security controls, so the secure channel setup using an EV certificate is not "stronger" than a channel setup using a different level of validation like DV.

 Extended validation is signaled in a certificate using X.509 v3 extension.
 Each CA uses a different Object Identifier (OID) to assert extended validation.
 There is no single OID to indicate extended validation, which complicates user agent programming.
 Each user agent must have a list of OIDs that indicate extended validation.

-The CA/Browser Forum's PKI recognizes extended validation and many browsers provide visual feedback to the user to indicate a site provides an EV certificate.
+The CA/Browser Forum's PKI recognizes extended validation.
 Other PKIs, like the Internet's PKI (PKIX), do not place any special emphasis on extended validation.
 Tools using PKIX policies, like cURL and Wget, simply treat an EV certificate like any other certificate.

+Until 2019, many browsers used to provide strong visual feedback in the URL bar to the user to indicate a site provides an EV certificate.

+Following studies and reports that showed the ineffectiveness of EV certificates and their utility to criminals for injecting misleading elements into the central part of the browser's UI, all major browsers removed their previous prominent visual feedback from the URL bar.

+Instead, since 2019, browsers such as Chromium and Firefox hide the EV issued-to information in sub-menus, where it is displayed in a neutral way, without any highlighting or mentioning of extended validation.

 Security expert Peter Gutmann states CA's created EV certificates to restore profit levels after the Race to the Bottom cut into profits.
 During the race to the bottom CA's cut prices to lure consumers to purchase their certificates.
 As a result, profits were reduced and CA's dropped the level of validation they were performing to the point there were nearly no assurances on a certificate.

 Certificate filename extensions

 There are several commonly used filename extensions for X.509 certificates.
-Unfortunately, some of these extensions are also used for other data such as private keys.
+Some of these extensions are also used for other data such as private keys.